aikimark/aikimark/_posts/Slicing - 2019-10-26 Lightning Talk.md

 __Ta Daaaaa!__ Problem solved.
 Time to move on.

-But what is this __splice()__ function?
-Can it simplify or enhance my splicing efforts?
+But what is this __slice()__ function?
+Can it simplify or enhance my slicing efforts?
 Time to explore this function.

-In essence, the __splice()__ function returns an object that is described in a normal splice expression -- the colon-delimited numbers you see in the code above.
+In essence, the __slice()__ function returns an object that is described in a normal slice expression -- the colon-delimited numbers you see in the code above.

 ```python